its2easy/animate-sprite/README.md

 Change the direction of the animation

 `parameters`
-- reverse : {Boolean} - true to reverse, false to normal direction
+- reverse : {boolean} - true to reverse, false to normal direction
 ```javascript
 sprite.setReverse(true);
 ```
+`returns` {AnimateSprite} - plugin instance

 ---

 ### updateSizes
-Calculate new sprite and frame dimensions, should be called if element size was changes manually. updateSizes is called automatically after resize
+Calculate new dimensions (sprite element and frame), should be called if element size was changes manually. updateSizes is called automatically after resize

 `returns` {AnimateSprite} - plugin instance